-Recommendation: Shared investment strategy
+Shared investment strategy

-The Southwest Corridor Plan and Shared Investment Strategy includes a strategic project list for transit, roadway, active transportation and parks and natural resources as well as ideas for policy change and development strategies.
+The Southwest Corridor Plan and Shared Investment Strategy is an outcomes-oriented effort targeted towards implementing the projects that support the corridor land use vision over the next 15 years.
+This includes a strategic project list for transit, roadway, active transportation and parks and natural resources as well as ideas for policy change and development strategies.
 The Southwest Corridor Plan evaluation, project partner priorities and public input provided the foundation for the Southwest Corridor Shared Investment Strategy.